-Two years on the from the surprise victory of Donald Trump in the US presidential election and Britain’s shock referendum vote to leave the EU, the involvement of the Russian government in both is beyond dispute.
+Two years on the from the surprise victory of Donald Trump in the US presidential election and Britain’s shock referendum vote to leave the EU, the involvement of the Russian Government in both is beyond dispute.

-But the plan of attack, the five-year-long campaign of information warfare by Putin’s agencies and proxies, is beyond speculation.
+But, the plan of attack, the five-year-long campaign of information warfare by Putin’s agencies and proxies, is beyond speculation.
 The various complaints and indictments against the Internet Research Agency, Russian Military Intelligence, Maria Butina and Elena Alekseevna Khusyaynova can only be described as ‘conspiracy fact’.

-November 2013: Building the Platform for Virtual War
+Ukraine: Building the Platform for Virtual War

-But by November 2013 Putin reached a turning point…
+But by November 2013 Putin reached a turning point.

-Protests began in Kiev that month and culminated in the Maidan revolution the following year, during which over 100 protestors were killed.
+Protests began in Kiev that month and culminated in the Maidan Revolution the following year, during which more than 100 protestors were killed.
 Yanukovich fled Ukraine and his regime was toppled, but Putin invaded the Eastern Donbas region of the country and – to global disapproval and the imposition of sanctions on his key oligarchs and banks – annexed the Crimean peninsula.

 In November 2013, Putin commissioned Concord Management, a private contractor and mercenary organisation run by his close ally Yevgeny Prigozhin, to set up the Internet Research Agency in the Olgino suburb of St Petersburg.